PKU-YuanGroup/Open-Sora-Plan/docs/T2V.md

   {
     "path": "00168/001680102.jpg",
     "cap": [
-      "xxxxx."
+      "a image caption."
     ],
     "resolution": {
       "height": 512,
       "width": 683
-    }
     },
+    "aesthetic": 5.3,
+  },
   ...
 ]
 ```

 #### For video
 The format of video annotation file is as follows.

-More details refer to [HF dataset](https://huggingface.co/datasets/LanguageBind/Open-Sora-Plan-v1.2.0).
+The keys "aesthetic," "cut," "crop," and "tech" can all be optional.
+If "aesthetic" is missing, no additional high-aesthetic prompt will be applied.
+If "cut" is missing, the entire video frame is assumed to be usable.
+If "crop" is missing, the full resolution is assumed to be usable.
+"Tech" and "motion" are used only for preprocessing and filtering.
+For more details, please refer to our [report](https://github.com/PKU-YuanGroup/Open-Sora-Plan/blob/main/docs/Report-v1.3.0.md#data-construction).

 ```
 [
   {